microsoft/SdnDiagnostics/.documentation/Get-SdnNetworkController.md

----
-external help file: SdnDiagnostics-help.xml
-Module Name: SdnDiagnostics
-online version:
-schema: 2.0.0
----

 # Get-SdnNetworkController

 ## SYNOPSIS
-Returns a list of servers from network controller
+Returns a list of servers from network controller.

 ## SYNTAX